Mark Aizlewood: Carmarthen Town

 Aizlewood worked as an agent briefly after leaving Chester as well as managing his business interests.
 Having considered leaving football, he was handed his first job as manager in January 2012 by Jeff Thomas, chairman of Carmarthen Town.
 Returning to the club to replace Tomi Morgan, having previously worked there as assistant manager to Andrew York and Deryn Brace in separate spells.
 The club were joint bottom of the Welsh Premier League on his appointment, along with Newtown, but Aizlewood was able to steer them away from relegation.
 The following year, Aizlewood lead the club to the Welsh League Cup final, defeating The New Saints on penalties to claim the trophy for only the second time in the club's history.
 They retained the trophy in the 2013–14 season, defeating Bala Town in the final.

 In November 2014, Aizlewood attempted to register himself as a player for Carmarthen, at the age of 55, following an injury crisis at the club prior to a league fixture against Rhyl.
 However, the plans were ended following a fire at Rhyl's ground which postponed the fixture.
 He was sacked by the club in February 2018 following his fraud conviction after six years in charge.

-In April 2022, Aizelwood was reappointed as manager of Carmarthen Town after the departure of Sean Cresser.
+In April 2022, Aizlewood was reappointed as manager of Carmarthen Town after the departure of Sean Cresser.

 Personal life

+Aizlewood speaks Welsh, having taken up lessons during a long injury spell as a player.
+After becoming proficient with the language he entered the Welsh Learner of the Year competition at the National Eisteddfod of Wales in Llandeilo where he was named as the winner.